liflab/beepbeep-3-book/markdown/basic/README.md

 ![Pushing events into a processor of input arity 2.](PipingBinaryPush.png)

 Since `add` is of input arity 2, it has two `Pushable` objects, numbered 0 and 1.
 We use a different version of method `getPushableInput()`, which takes an integer as an argument.
-By convention in our drawings, the first Pullable object is generally located at the top (or the left) of the box, and the second at the bottom (or the right).
-We shall put little numbers next to the pipes when the context is not clear.
+By convention in our diagrams, the first Pullable object is generally located at the top (or the left) of the box, and the second at the bottom (or the right).
+Small numbers are located next to the pipes when the context is not clear.

 Let us see what happens when pushing numbers into `p0` and `p1`.